sferik/translations/README.md

 Under the langauge folder we want to add a file for each presentation.
   - check the conference directories readme for file format names.
+  - srt files with timestamps unnecessary - txt files will sync with videos on youtube so long as lines are roughly 40-50 characters

 Conferences Under Translation:
 ------------------------------